 5.42 Base Estimator Performance on Different Feature Subsets and Missing Data Removal Thresholds for Forecasting

+Leading sentence to explain what is forecasting, to remind readers.
+You can also connect with section number in Methods.

 5.421: Random Forest

 Random Forest models trained to perform forecasting using different feature subsets had very similar MRE scores, with MRE ranging from 0.37 to 0.40 (excluding models trained with the ‘Correlation 0.8’ feature subset) (Figure 19a).
 The Random Forest models with the lowest MRE (0.37) were trained with no feature selection and a missing data threshold of 95%.